 Jack Meredith was cast in the West End production of Caroline, or Change, which has led to his nomination for Child Performer of the Year at The Stage Debut Awards for his portrayal of Noah, with the ceremony taking place this Sunday in London.
-Earlier this year, Jack was cast as Benjamin in Andrew Lloyd Webber’s Joseph and the Amazing Technicolor Dreamcoat, seeing him perform across the summer at the Palladium, along with appearances on Britain’s Got Talent and This Morning, with the show closing yesterday.
+Recently, Jack has been playing Benjamin in Andrew Lloyd Webber’s Joseph and the Amazing Technicolor Dreamcoat, seeing him perform across the summer at The London Palladium, along with appearances on Britain’s Got Talent and This Morning, with the show closing yesterday.
 We caught up with Jack to talk about his time in Joseph and the Amazing Technicolor Dreamcoat, playing Noah in Caroline, or Change and being nominated for a Stage Debut Award.

 Can you tell us about your time as Noah in Caroline, or Change?

 My time as Noah in Caroline, or Change was one of the most amazing times ever in my life.
 I couldn’t have asked for a better West End debut.
 I can relate to Noah sometimes in parts of the show, so I found it was a very nice character to play.
 Working with such a lovely and experienced team, such as Sharon D. Clarke (who I got to fight every night!) and Michael Longhurst, was incredible.
 It was a family atmosphere so it was awesome when Sharon got the Olivier and now awarded a Broadway transfer!
 Shame I’m not going!

 Your portrayal of Noah has led to you being nominated for Child Performer of the Year at The Stage Debut Awards, how did you find out the news and how does it feel being nominated?

 I feel so proud of myself because none of this was expected.
 I didn’t really know what the awards were so it was an amazing surprise to be nominated for this award and caps an incredible 12 months that I’ll never forget.